Ashes of the Singularity: Development

-Ashes of the Singularity is powered by Oxide Games' in-house Nitrous Engine, and was the first video game to implement DirectX 12 support.
-It is also one of the first to support Vulkan.
+Ashes of the Singularity is powered by Oxide Games' in-house Nitrous Engine.
 An in-development version of the game was released commercially via Steam Early Access on October 22, 2015.
 The full version of the game was released on Windows on March 31, 2016.

 Because of the game's early DirectX 12 support and extensive use of parallel computation, it is commonly used as a benchmark.
 Controversy erupted when Nvidia GPUs were found to perform poorly relative to their AMD counterparts on early beta versions of Ashes; this was due to the game's use of asynchronous compute and shading features which are implemented in hardware on AMD Graphics Core Next GPUs but had to be performed in software on Nvidia GPUs.

 On November 10, 2016, Ashes of the Singularity: Escalation was released.
 It is a standalone expansion that adds to the base game with more units, maps, and structures, as well as several interface tweaks.
 The total player count was also increased from 8 to 16 players.
 The expansion was later merged into the base game on February 16, 2017, after it became apparent that the separate games divided the player community.

-Stardock have been working on a linux-native client for some time.
-While no promise of a release date as of yet, there was hope it would be made available in 2019.
+Players have requested a Linux version of the game since at least October 2016, one month before the game's launch.
+On January 6, 2019, Stardock CEO Brad Wardell responded to a thread on the Steam discussion forums, saying "...It's looking more and more like Linux will be arriving this year."

+As of November 2024, no Linux version of the game has materialised.